Last Updated 30 Apr 2022 in Ways of Working

 The aim of this Policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
 In most cases colleagues should not find it necessary to alert anyone externally.

-Before reporting a concern externally, it is recommended that colleagues seek advice from their Union representative or Public Concern at Work.
+Before reporting a concern externally, it is recommended that colleagues seek advice from their Union representative or Protect.

 Whistleblowing concerns usually relate to the conduct of a colleague(s) but they may sometimes relate to the actions of a third party such as a customer, supplier or service provider.
 In some circumstances, the law provides protection if a colleague raises a concern with a third party directly.
 However, the Society encourages colleagues to report such concerns internally first.